inFRONT: A Research Program on Investment Frontiers of Sustainability Transitions

-Welcome to the website of the inFRONT research programme.
-The ‘Inside the Investment Frontier’ Project will offer a perspective on investment-induced displacement and resettlement in the global South.
+The ‘Inside the Investment Frontier’ program will offer a new perspective on sustainability transitions that create and recreate resource frontier dynamics in global South.

-A wide range of globally articulated investment projects – infrastructure development, mineral extraction, agribusiness and forestry, nature conservation and tourism development – have led to displacement of millions of people worldwide.
+For example: A wide range of globally articulated investment projects – often aiming to achieve sustainable development – such as urban infrastructure development, mineral extraction, agribusiness and forestry, nature conservation and tourism development – have led to displacement of millions of people worldwide.

 This research programme is funded by the Netherlands Organization for Scientific Research (NWO) through an Aspasia Research Grant, and by the Toyota foundation.